Jerakin/defbug/README.md

-# defold-empty
+# DefBug
-Empty Defold project
+For adding some general debug information